HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 #### Traffic Use by Popularity

-New this year, the CrUX dataset allows us to query the most popular sites ([ranked by magnitude](https://developers.google.com/web/updates/2021/03/crux-rank-magnitude),  by traffic recorded to these origins).
-Across all the 817,4923 origins in the July 2021 data **77.35%** received more mobile traffic than desktop traffic.
+New this year, the CrUX dataset allows us to query the most popular sites ([ranked by magnitude](https://developers.google.com/web/updates/2021/03/crux-rank-magnitude),  by traffic recorded to th%ese origins).

+{{ figure_markup(
+  caption="Percent of the  817,4923 origins in the July 2021 data received more mobile traffic than desktop traffic.", content="77.35%", classes="big-number", sheets_gid="601797488", sql_file="mobile_greater_than_desktop.sql"
+)
+}}

 {{ figure_markup(
   image="mobile-web-more-mobile-than-desktop-traffic.png",